grscheller/dtools-circular-array/README.md

-# PyPI grscheller.circular-array project
+# Python Circular Array Implementation

-Circular Array
+Best used as either a standalone improved Python list or in the implementing of other Python data structures.

 * Python module implementing an indexable, double sided queue
 * See [grscheller.circular-array][1] project on PyPI